José María (footballer, born 1942)

-José María García Lavilla, also known as José María, is a Spanish former footballer who played as a forward and former coach.
+José María García Lavilla, also known as José María (born 23 May 1942), is a Spanish former footballer who played as a forward and former coach.
 He played for Real Oviedo, RCD Espanyol and the Spain national football team.

+Real Oviedo's high point was a best-ever third position in 1962–63 (ranking joint-first with Real Madrid after the first 15 rounds).
+However, the club had been experiencing financial difficulties and, under Enrique Orizaola, had to sell key players Sánchez Lage, Paquito García and finally José María himself.